emmajanedrews/base-template/_drafts/new-homeowners-dont-forget-these-7-tips.md

 {% include youtube.html %}

-<center>New homeowners may be excited about finally having a place to themselves, but there are seven things they often forget to keep in mind when it comes to maintaining the home.</center>
+<center><em>New homeowners may be excited about finally having a place to themselves, but there are seven things they often forget to keep in mind when it comes to maintaining the home.</em></center>

+<center>&nbsp;</center>

 Today, I’m going to discuss seven things that new homeowners don’t know that they need to be doing.